We use cookies to improve your experience.

 Understanding the 10-20-70 Rule for AI Success

 The 10-20-70 rule saved us from a classic engineering trap when scaling our mortgage underwriting pipeline.
-We'd invested 80% of budget perfecting the LLM prompts yet saw plateauing adoption until we flipped the formula - now we allocate 10% to algorithms, 20% to technology infrastructure, and 70% to people and process redesign.
-This BCG framework explains why 79% of enterprises deploy ai agents by 2026 but only 29% see frontline adoption - the missing 40% gap lives in change management, not code quality.
+We'd invested 80% of budget perfecting the LLM prompts yet saw plateauing adoption until we flipped the formula:

-The 10% algorithm slice covers model selection, fine-tuning, and API licensing - essentially everything that lives in your Python environment.
-For our property-valuation agents, this meant choosing between OpenAI's GPT-4 and Claude for reasoning tasks, plus vector database queries for comps retrieval.
+The 10% algorithm slice covers everything in your Python environment.
+For our property-valuation agents, this meant choosing between GPT-4 and Claude for reasoning tasks.
 But here's the counterintuitive part: overspending here yields diminishing returns since foundation models are commoditized.
-We saw zero accuracy improvement moving from GPT-4 to custom fine-tuning once our prompt engineering hit 94% reliability - the bottleneck wasn't model sophistication.
+We saw minimal accuracy improvement moving from GPT-4 to custom fine-tuning once our prompt engineering hit high reliability — the bottleneck wasn't model sophistication.

 How Much Does It Cost to Build an AI Agent?

-The market's growing at 44.8% annually $7.63B in 2025 → $47.1B by 2030, but understanding the true investment requires dissecting four distinct budget tiers.
+The market is growing rapidly — $7.63B in 2025 to a projected $47.1B by 2030 — but understanding the true investment requires dissecting four distinct budget tiers.

 Cost Ranges by Agent Type and Complexity

-Intermediate contextual agents ($25,000-$100,000) introduce memory systems and multi-step reasoning.
+Intermediate contextual agents ($25,000–$100,000) introduce memory systems and multi-step reasoning.
 I recently quoted a logistics client $68,000 for shipment tracking agents that process 27 API endpoints, store historical routes in vector databases, and escalate complex exceptions to human supervisors.
-This tier perfectly matches teams ready to move beyond simple automation.

 Hidden Costs and Total Cost of Ownership